mozman/ezdxf/docs/source/algebra.rst

 .. method:: Vector.lerp(other, factor=.5)

-Linear interpolation between self and other, returns new Vector() object.
+Linear interpolation between vector and other, returns new Vector() object.

     :param other: target vector/point
     :param factor: interpolation factor (0==self, 1=other, 0.5=mid point)